SlapOS/slapos/software/zimbra/README.txt

 The following is a detailed list of the changes made to the Zimbra sources, and also explains parts of the buildout.cfg profile.

-If you only need to build Zimbra, you may skip this and just read INSTALL.txt
+If you only need to build Zimbra, you may skip this file and just read INSTALL.txt